Sententiaregum/flux-container/docs/api/view.md

 connector(FooStore).useWith(this.fooHandler);
 ```

-When a component will be unmounted (e.g. when the navigation changes), the handler can be unsubscribed:
+When a component will be unmounted (e.g. a redirect to another page), the handler can be unsubscribed:

 ``` javascript
 connector(FooStore).unsubscribe(this.fooHandler);